radiodns/pyradiodns/README.md

 ### Installation

-You can install `pyradiodns` using `pip`, like so:
+Download the entire package, then do

+    cd pyradiodns
+    sudo python setup.py install

-    pip install pyradiodns
+which will install pyradiodns to your local packages

 ### Example Usage

     from pyradiodns.rdns import RadioDNS

     rdns = RadioDNS()
-    rsp = rdns.lookupDABService('CE1', 'C199', 'C5C9', 0)
+    rsp = rdns.lookup_dab('ce1', 'ce15', 'c221', 0)
     print rsp